Everyone’s had at least one experience that stops them from wanting to do business with a company.

 - Want to generate more qualified leads?
 AI assistants can follow up with them and identify the ones that are ready and willing to speak to sales

-Part 5: How to implement conversational marketing, using Saleswhale’s AI sales assistant
+Part 5: How to implement conversational marketing, using AI sales assistants

-Here are five of the main types of conversational marketing use cases we’ve come across:
+Here are some of the main conversational marketing use cases we’ve come across: